CTEC3905-2022/lab-materials/lab-05.md

 ```

 Try to understand what is going on.
-The grid has two columns, one is `minmax(max-content, 1fr)` and the other in `3fr`.
+The grid has two columns (set by `grid-template-columns`), one is `minmax(max-content, 1fr)` and the other is `3fr`.
-This ensures the first column never wraps the "confirm password" label and the grid generally gives the second column more space.
+This ensures the first column never wraps the "confirm password" label (is is at least `max-content` wide) and the grid generally gives the second column three times more space.
 We also customised the placing of the `<h2>` to span both columns and the `type="submit"` `<input>` to align right within the second column.
 For more information about grid layouts see Jen Simmons' [Layout land](https://www.youtube.com/channel/UC7TizprGknbDalbHplROtag) youTube channel.

 ### Validation styles

-Notice that our input elements are invalid (because they are `required`) and are styled pretty badly.
+Notice that our input elements are invalid (because they are `required`).
+The invalid styles are pretty bad, lets improve them.

 Update the `:invalid` styles like this.